code-and-effect/effective_test_bot/README.md

 Included with this gem is the `rails generate effective_test_bot:install` that does its best to provide a known-good set of configuration files that initialize all required testing gems.
 However, every developer's machine is different, and there are just too many points of failure.
 Everyone's `test/test_helper.rb` will be slightly different.

-Run `rake test:bot:environment` to check that capybara is doing the right thing, everything is reset properly between test runs, an initial user record exists, all seeded and fixtured data is valid, devise works and rails' jquery-ujs is present.
+Run `rails test:bot:environment` to check that capybara is doing the right thing, everything is reset properly between test runs, an initial user record exists, all seeded and fixtured data is valid, devise works and rails' jquery-ujs is present.

 If all environment tests pass, you will have a great experience with automated testing.